Basics of a Diabetes Meal Plan

 Note that one carb serving is 15 g of carbohydrates.
 So, if you eat a bag of potato chips with 30 g of carbohydrates, that is two carb servings.

-It's important to watch portion sizes when counting carbs.
-Portion control is also necessary for weight management.
+It's important to watch portion sizes when you eat to help you lose or control weight.
 Because portion sizes vary depending on where you're eating and even the dishware you use, it can be tricky to know exactly how much you're eating at any given time.
 One thing that can help is to have a visual reference.

-Non-starchy vegetables take up 1/2 the plate.
-Non-starchy vegetables include:
+Nonstarchy vegetables take up 1/2 of the plate.
+Nonstarchy vegetables include:

 - salad greens